-The best estimate liabilities correspond to the probability-weighted average of the present value of future cash-flows, taking into account the time value of money, using the relevant risk-free interest rate term structure.
+The BEL corresponds to the probability-weighted average of the present value of future cash-flows, taking into account the time value of money, using the relevant risk-free interest rate term structure.

 Methodology

 The company uses a stochastic cash-flow valuation model for the derivation of the BEL under Solvency II.
 The model is regularly validated by the Actuarial Function.